PennyLaneAI/pennylane/doc/development/adding_operators.rst

             # relying on the Wire class arithmetic
             all_wires = qml.wires.Wires(wire_rot) + qml.wires.Wires(wire_flip)

-            # the parent class expects trainable parameters to be fed as positional
+            # The parent class expects trainable parameters to be fed as positional
-            # arguments, and all wires acted on fed as a keyword argument
+            # arguments, and all wires acted on fed as a keyword argument.
+            # The id allows users to give their instance a custom name.
+            # The do_queue keyword argument specifies whether or not
+            # the operator is queued in a tape context or not.
             super().__init__(angle, wires=all_wires, do_queue=do_queue, id=id)

         @property